-I now receive dozens of messages/emails every week but I find myself increasingly hesitant to recommend people I don’t know too much about to certain forums.
-Don’t get me wrong, I think some forum sites do a great job but they can be pretty frightening places for the unwary (and on occasion…. the wary!).
+I now receive dozens of messages/emails every week, but I find myself increasingly hesitant to recommend people I don’t know too much about to join forums other than my own.
+Don’t get me wrong, I think some forum sites do a great job, but they can be pretty frightening places for the unwary (and on occasion…. the wary!).

-Please note, since writing this article, I have established my own group and my aim is to minimise the issues above as much as possible in order to focus on education with a supporting slant.
-You can join my group by answering 2 or 3 simple questions.
-Click here
+Please note, since writing this article, I have established my own group and my aim is to minimise the issues above as much as possible in order to focus on education with a support slant.
+I must be doing something right as it’s grown in a relatively short time to be the biggest private NET patient Facebook group in the world.
+You can join my group by answering 3 simple questions.
+Click the green box below

 Top 10 Posts & Pages in the last 48 hours (auto updates) (Click the titles to read them)

 Thanks for reading.

 Sign up for my newsletters – Click Here

 Check out my Glossary of Terms – click here

 Please Share this post for Neuroendocrine Cancer awareness and to help another patient

 UPDATE – Sep 25th, 2023 – Novartis radioligand therapy Lutathera® demonstrated statistically significant and clinically meaningful progression-free survival in first line advanced gastroenteropancreatic neuroendocrine tumors

 Whenever I get a chance to talk to a pharma involved in somatostatin analogue injection devices, I tell them one very important thing …… “To